vipulnaik/diet-exercise-health/best-practices/best-practices-around-urination-and-fluid-intake.md

   hold urine for too long and not proactively trying to void: 90 to 180 minutes

-* how long I can hold urine with moderate effo4t if needed: 180 to 360 minutes
+* how long I can hold urine with moderate effort if needed: 180 to 360 minutes

 Lower urine production rate at night, higher when colder all else